 Governing Law: The petitioner or petitioners shall also be required to provide financial statements that include a proposed first year operational budget, including startup costs, and cash flow and financial projections for the first three years of operation.
-Education Code Section 47605(g).
+Education Code Section 47605.6(h).

-Attached, as Appendix 16, please find the following documents:
+Attached, in the appendices, please find the following documents: